 First, exercise can lower the stress hormone cortisol.
 Second, exercise can trigger the release of endorphins.
 Endorphins reduce your perception of pain, help you relax, and provide a feeling of satisfaction, kind of like morphine.

 Lower stress hormone levels combined with the release of endorphins puts your body at ease.
-This can minimize the chance of an excessive sweat response to everyday stressors.
+This can minimize the chance of an heavy sweating response to everyday stressors.

 Less stressing = less sweating.

 6. Relax – Don’t “sweat” your sweat.

 Stressing about your sweat will only make it worse.
 We call this the stress/sweat cycle.
 You sweat — your sweat leads to stress — then your stress leads to even more sweat… etc.. etc… etc…

 Learn how to manage your stress and you’ll be one step closer to managing unwanted sweat.

 Here’s the key: you need to trick your body into thinking common stressors are no big deal.
 Common stressors include job interviews, first dates, sales calls, tests, etc… (whatever stresses you out)

 Nervous sweat or stress sweat happens when your body mistakenly thinks it’s in danger.
 A date or job interview are hardly dangerous.

 Follow these steps to keep your body from going into full-blown panic mode when you encounter potential stressors: